-In this paper, we studied the problem of aligning two video sequences in time and in space by utilizing spatio-temporal information contained in the space-time volumes.
-We showed that there are several benefits to using sequence-to-sequence alignment, since 1) it resolves many of the inherent difficulties associated with image-to-image alignment and 2) it gives rise to new video applications.
-We showed that, in particular, sequence-to-sequence alignment facilitates super-resolution in time, multisensor alignment, and wide-baseline matching.
-We presented two specific algorithms: a direct-based sequence-to-sequence alignment algorithm and a feature-based sequence-to-sequence alignment algorithm.
-However, the notion of sequence-to-sequence alignment goes beyond the proposed algorithms in Section 3 and extends to more complex transformations in time and in space.
-Furthermore, sequence-to-sequence alignment can exploit not only common dynamic behavior in the scene, but also common dynamic behavior of the cameras.
-This gives rise to alignment of nonoverlapping sequences [9].
+In this paper we studied the problem of aligning two video sequences in time and in space by utilizing spatio-temporal information contained in the space-time volumes.
+We showed that there are several benefits to using sequence-to-sequence alignment.
+Since (i) it resolves many of the inherent difficulties associated with image-to-image alignment, and (ii) it gives rise to new video applications.
+We showed that in particular sequence-to-sequence alignment facilitates super-resolution in time, multi-sensor alignment and wide-baseline matching.
+We presented two specific algorithms: a direct-based sequence-to-sequence alignment algorithm, and a feature-